Use these free supporting claims with evidence activities from The Curriculum Corner to give your students a little practice.

 - The blue cards are designed to be used as a part of your mini-lesson.

-- We have created a claim: Our class is the greatest.
+- Start with this claim: Our class is the greatest.

 - To accompany this claim, we have made an assortment of smaller cards.
-Some of these are written to be evidence to support the claim and some of the statements do not belong.
+Some of these are written to be evidence to support the claim.
+Some of the statements do not belong.

 - As part of your mini-lesson have students determine which cards are the evidence and which cards do not support the claim.

 - You may also decide to conduct your mini-lesson without the evidence cards.

 - You can have your students create their own evidence for the claim.

 - Once the mini-lesson is complete, the cards can be placed at a center for sorting practice.

 - Once students have practiced the concept of supporting a claim with evidence, you can use our graphic organizer for independent work.

 - Place at a center along with topic ideas and have students work to write evidence for a claim.